 Students prepare an extension work related with some topics on Theoretical Computer Science.
 The students have to search for appropriate bibliography and they have to analize it.
 The work is presented and discussed in the classroom, with all the students and teachers.

-During academic year 20/21 lectures will be developed in a mixed model: theoretical lectures will be given on-line, while problem solving lessons wil be held in the classroom.
+Depending on guidelines given by health authorities, lectures could be developed in a mixed model: if so, theoretical lectures would be given on-line, while problem solving lessons would be held in the classroom.

 Development plan